-Dominican literature bloomed in the mid-19th century, when novelists and poets promoted a sense of national consciousness during the Haitian occupation (see History and Myth).
-During this period, Manuel de Jesus Galván's works fostered nostalgia for the vanished Taíno civilization, while depicting the brutality of the early Spanish conquerors (see History and Myth).
+Dominican literature bloomed in the mid-19th century, when novelists and poets promoted a sense of national consciousness during the Haitian occupation (see p.
+5 of History and Myth).
+During this period, Manuel de Jesus Galván's works fostered nostalgia for the vanished Taíno civilization, while depicting the brutality of the early Spanish conquerors (see p.
+2-3 of History and Myth).
 In the early 20th century Gastón Fernando Deligne led the DR's modernist movement, and Américo Lugo was a prominent essayist, poet, and historian.

-Later, works focused on social commentary such as the short stories criticizing the ruling elites by President Juan Bosch (see History and Myth).
-Many contemporary writers focus on recent
+Later, works focused on social commentary such as the short stories criticizing the ruling elites by President Juan Bosch (see p.
+12 of History and Myth).
+Many contemporary writers focus on recent Dominican history and daily life.
+For example, Julia

-Dominican history and daily life.
-For example, Julia Alvarez's best-selling novel In the Time of the Butterflies is a fictionalized account of the lives of the Mirabal sisters (see Sex and Gender).
+Alvarez's best-selling novel In the Time of the Butterflies is a fictionalized account of the lives of the Mirabal sisters (see p.
+3 of Sex and Gender).